 Disabled Offenders Economic Security (DOES) Project

-These problems are even worse for ex-offenders with mental or physical disabilities, who need even more help making a successful transition to life beyond prison walls.
+These problems are even worse for ex-offenders with mental or physical disabilities.
+They need even more help in making the transition to life on the outside.

-Legal Action’s Disabled Offenders Economic Security Project (DOES) offers that extra help to disabled ex-offenders, to give them a better chance of staying out of trouble and staying out of prison.
+Legal Action’s Disabled Offenders Economic Security Project (DOES) offers that extra help to disabled ex-offenders, giving them a better chance of staying out of trouble.

-As a disabled offender's release date draws near, the state Department of Corrections refers them to Legal Action's DOES Project.
-Lawyers assigned to the project work with social workers, community corrections agents and other Department of Corrections staff to ensure that once released, the ex-offenders will receive all of the benefits for which they’re eligible, including SSI/SSDI, healthcare -- including medications -- FoodShare and W-2 or other employment training programs.
+As a disabled offender's release date draws near, Wisconsin's Department of Corrections refers them to Legal Action's DOES Project.
+Our DOES lawyers work with prison social workers, community corrections agents, and others to ensure that the ex-offender will receive the benefits that will help them re-enter with success. such as SSI/SSDI, health insurance, and FoodShare -- and to get those benefits as soon as they are released.

 With more economic security, these ex-offenders will be less likely to become homeless and unemployed, and are less likely to commit new crimes.

-- Has developed a unique working arrangement with the Social Security Administration and the Disabilities Determination Bureau that reduces SSI/SSDI application processing time and increases success rates.
+The DOES Project works with prisoners from 14 Wisconsin state prisons and has developed a unique working arrangement with the Social Security Administration and the Disabilities Determination Bureau that reduces SSI/SSDI application processing time.

 For more information, please contact the DOES Project via our Oshkosh office.